kwea123/ngp_pl/README.md

 # :worried: Difficulties I meet now, call for help

-1. The sampling quality is still not as good.
-The original code only needs 5 samples per ray (in average) to render, while mine needs 22

-2. For custom inward 360 data, mine still doesn't train successfully on some scenes.
+1. For custom inward 360 data, mine still doesn't train successfully on some scenes.
 Original code also not always work.
 Why?

 # TODO